-Shapes are the building blocks of PowerPoint -- and there is so much that you can do with them.
+Shapes are the building blocks of PowerPoint, and there is so much that you can do with them.
 You have already explored Shape Fills and Shape Outlines in PowerPoint 2011.
-The third characteristic that you can apply to shapes is Effects -- PowerPoint 2011 provides six distinct Shape Effects:
+The third characteristic that you can apply to shapes is Effects, PowerPoint 2011 for Mac provides six distinct Shape Effects:

 Each of these effects are explained in individual detailed pages within this series.
 Before you get there, it's important that you understand how you can apply a Shape Effect: